LLNL/shroud/docs/fstatements.rst

 List of arguments to pass to C wrapper.
 By default the arguments of the Fortran wrapper are passed to the C wrapper.
+It will use the *f_to_c* typemap field if defined.
-The list of arguments can be set to pass additional arguments or expressions.
-The format field *f_var* the name of the argument.
+The list of arguments can be set to pass different arguments or expressions.
+For example, when passing the character length for attribute ``+api(buf)``.
+The format field *f_var* is the name of the argument.

 When used with a **f_function** statement, the argument will be added to the end of the call list.